 To clear the text in the filter field, click on the green cross at the right of the field.

-You can display or hide the Filter bar using either the right-click context menu or |'Appearance', and selecting the 'Toggle Filter Bar' option.
+You can display or hide the Filter bar by right-clicking on the column headings and selecting the 'Toggle Filter Bar' option.